TechAssemble/Algorithm8AIKTC/README.md

 For any inquiries or feedback regarding this project, please contact:

-- Your Name
+- Geeks Assemble
-- Email: your@email.com
+- Email: faidabazaar7@gmail.com

 ---